 The MCC Foundation underwrites the cost of tuition for four semesters of study at MCC for any graduate of a Meridian or Lauderdale County High School or any home school graduate who resides in Lauderdale MCC County.
 By enrolling in the fall following their spring Foundation Tuition graduation, students retain the Tuition Guarantee for Guarantee four consecutive semesters provided they earn a 2.00 Program GPA and maintain at least 15 credit hours each semester.
 Students must apply for Federal and State Financial Aid.
 Other requirements may change yearly.
 These funds are coordinated with other aid programs.
 Based on the student's ACT score and the student must meet all requirements of the Tuition Guarantee program.
 To maintain Tuition Guarantee Plus funds, students must earn a "C" average or above (2.0 on a 4.00 scale) each semester and maintain 15 or more credit hours.
 Failure MCC to remain enrolled in 15 or more credit hours will result Gold in the forfeiture of underwritten tuition and the TG Plus funds for the current and subsequent semesters.
 Students must apply for MCC Foundation Scholarships for their Sophomore year.
-ACT Score 21 or above awarded \$600 semester President's Scholarship
+ACT Score 21 or above awarded \$600 semester This scholarship is for Mississippi residents outside of Lauderdale County.
+Students must enroll in a minimum of 15 credit hours at MCC the fall semester following their high school graduation.
+Students must have President's earned at least a 25 on the ACT.
+Students will be awarded Scholarship a full-tuition scholarship for four semesters that they attend MCC.
+Students must maintain a 2.5 GPA and remain enrolled in a minimum of 15 credit hours for each semester.
+Priority deadline is June 1st.
+This scholarship is for books/educational needs.
+Firsttime freshmen who are Mississippi residents outside of Lauderdale County are eligible if they meet all MCC admissions requirements and score 25 or above on the President ACT.
+Students must enroll in a minimum of 15 credit Plus hours and maintain a 2.5 GPA to receive the scholarship for four consecutive semesters.
+Applicants should apply for this scholarship as soon as they receive their ACT score since awards are made on a first-come basis.
+No award will be made after the first day of class.
 This scholarship is for Mississippi residents outside of Lauderdale County.
 Students must enroll in a minimum of 15 credit hours at MCC the fall semester following their high school graduation.
-Students must have earned at least a 25 on the ACT.
-Students will be awarded a full-tuition scholarship for four semesters that they attend MCC.
-Students must maintain a 2.5 GPA and remain enrolled in a minimum of 15 credit hours for each semester.
+Students must have Dean's earned at least a 20 on the ACT.
+Students will be awarded Scholarship a half-tuition scholarship for four semesters that they attend MCC.
+Students must maintain a 2.0 GPA and remain enrolled in a minimum of 15 credit hours for each semester.
 Priority deadline is June 1st.